Robert-Hughes/SanctuaryPlayer/README.md

 TODO:
 =====

-* Show if saved position for this video is ahead or behind (e.g. + 2 mins, or 2 mins ahead, 10 mins behind etc.)
 * If pause the video, after a few seconds, upload the saved position.
 Otherwise it might be a few seconds behind and never uploaded.
 * Slow-mo/frame-by-frame controls
 * When video "reloads" while playing (e.g. due to lost connection?), the title appears briefly (not hidden by our blocker box)